Nimblesite vs OpenAI Assistants

 |---|---|---|

-| Conversation memory | Built in (OpenAI-hosted) | Built in (your Postgres) |
+| Conversation memory | Built in (OpenAI-hosted) | Built in (Nimblesite-hosted, read back any time over REST) |

 | Tool execution | Runs inside OpenAI infrastructure | Runs in your app |